 - canola oil spray

-- white vinegar for serving (recommended: Heinz Distilled White Vinegar)
+- white vinegar or malt vinegar for serving recommended: Heinz Distilled White Vinegar

 - Slice in half with a sharp knife across the width.

 - Set the Mandoline Slicer to 3mm or 1/8-inch.
-Place the cut side of each potato against the mandoline and apply even pressure down and then up swiftly, to make uniform slices.
+Place the cut side of each potato against the mandoline and apply even pressure to make uniform slices.

 - Press down firmly and quickly and make sure there is plenty of room underneath for the slices to come out, removing them as they pile up.

-- Spray the tops of the slices lightly with canola spray and sprinkle quite generously with table salt.
+- Spray the tops of the slices lightly with canola spray and sprinkle evenly with kosher or sea salt.

 - Bake for 20 - 25 minutes on the middle and top shelves (or just below the middle and upper third of oven is best), turning pans around and switching shelves after about 15 minutes.
 Check frequently because they burn easily.

-- Sprinkle with more salt to taste and douse with vinegar.
-Serve immediately.
+- Sprinkle with finishing salt to taste and serve immediately with vinegar.